elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(len(three_d_array.shape))
 ```

-A 4 dimensional array becomes tricky to visualise even with a diagram,
+A 4 dimensional array becomes tricky to visualize even with a diagram,
 so perhaps it is easier to think of it in terms of a use case.
 Let's say you have an ndarray that describes an object over time.
 You would need three dimensions to describe the position of